-Much research on disability and work focuses on whether - and, if so, how - a specific country's discrimination acts or policies affect the work situations of employees with disabilities (e.g. Baldridge and Veiga, 2001; Hoque and Noon, 2004; Snyder et al., 2010).
+Much research on disability and work focuses on whether-and, if so, how-a specific country's discrimination acts or policies affect the work situations of employees with disabilities (e.g., Baldridge and Veiga, 2001; Hoque and Noon, 2004; Snyder et al., 2010).
 These studies are of course very important because they show how certain legislative and policy initiatives affect the possible discrimination of employees with disabilities.
-However, this study shows that discrimination practices can take a different form than lower wages, poor career opportunities, ill-treatment and so on.
-Discrimination also entails subtle practices of stigmatization that are not necessarily related to issues of legislation or policy.
-Stigmatization practices can be embedded in the little everyday incidents (L Williams, 2001) such as practices of care, that is, in relationships that cannot be changed or controlled by bettering the legal status and protection of employees with disabilities.
-For this reason, we need more knowledge of how practices such as caregiving may cause stigmatization of employees with disabilities.
-There is no reason why ambiguous caregiving, as analysed in the current article, is limited to employees with disabilities such as cerebral palsy or even to the work life in Danish work organizations.
-Rather, it may be an central theme in work organizations in other countries in which 'different' employees are employed.
+However, the analysis of this study shows that discrimination practices can take a different form than lower wages, poor career opportunities, ill-treatment, etc. Discrimination also entails subtle practices of stigmatisation that are not necessarily related to issues of legislation or policy.
+Stigmatisation practices can be embedded in the little day incidents (Williams L, 2001) such as practices of care, i.e., in relationships that cannot be changed or controlled by bettering the legal status and protection of employees with disabilities.
+For this reason, we need more knowledge of how practices such as caregiving may cause stigmatisation of employees with disabilities.
+There is no reason why ambiguous caregiving, as analysed in the current article, is limited to employees with disabilities such as cerebral palsy or even to the work life in Danish work organisations.
+Rather, it may be an important theme in work organisations in other countries in which 'different' employees are employed.

-As with any other studies, this one has its limitations because its chosen analytical framework means that one cannot generalize the findings.
-However, the analysis of this article points to a hitherto overlooked area of research on how caring may be seen as a practice of stigmatization; an aspect that may prove beneficial if one wants to investigate the important research topic of stigmatization towards employees with disabilities.
+As with any other studies, this one has its limitations because its chosen analytical framework means that one cannot generalise the findings.
+However, the analysis of this article points to a hitherto overlooked area of research on how caring may be seen as a practice of stigmatisation; an aspect that may prove beneficial if one wants to investigate the important research topic of stigmatisation towards employees with disabilities.